 How can it be free?
 How will the OSF be useful to my research?
 What is a registration?
 Get your questions about the Open Science Framework answered here.

-The OSF is maintained and developed by the Center for Open Science (COS), a non-profit organization.
+The OSF is maintained and developed by the Center for Open Science (COS), a 501(c)3 non-profit organization.
 COS is supported through grants from a variety of supporters, including federal agencies, private foundations, and commercial entities.
 Read more about our finances.

 COS established a $250,000 preservation fund for hosted data in the event that COS had to curtail or close its offices.
 If activated, the preservation fund will preserve and maintain read access to hosted data.
 This fund is sufficient for 50+ years of read access hosting at present costs.
 COS will incorporate growth of the preservation fund as part of its funding model as data storage scales.
 For information about OSF backups and technical preservation details, see the OSF Backup and Preservation Policy.

 The OSF integrates with the scientist's daily workflow.
 The OSF helps document and archive study designs, materials, and data.
 The OSF facilitates sharing of materials and data within a laboratory or across laboratories.
 The OSF also facilitates transparency of laboratory research and provides a network design that details and credits individual contributions for all aspects of the research process.
 To see how it works, read our Guides.

 Send us an email and we'll be happy to help you.